 |When we write to you to tell you about additional products and services.

 ii) Legitimate Interest

-1) You have given your agreement to Marketing
+i) You have given your agreement to Marketing.

 Transfer data to Third Parties

-ii) To enable insurers to undertake underwriting activities and to administer your policy
+i) To enable our insurer partner to undertake underwriting activities and to administer your policy.

 Where we collect personal information from: